Manoj632004/Supply-chain-demand-forecasting/README.md

 # Supply-chain-demand-forecasting
 This project is a modified implementation of the Walmart Sales Forecasting project originally found on Kaggle.
 The original project was done using pandas for data preprocessing and analysis.
-In my implementation, I have made several changes, and used PySpark to handle the data processing.
+In my implementation, I have made several changes to optimize, and used PySpark to handle the data processing.

 # Project Overview
 The goal of this project is to predict Walmart's weekly sales for various stores and departments.